KevinGrudge/Grudge-RAT-GUI/README.md

 # Grudge-RAT-GUI
-An Graphical User Interface app to communicate with Grudge-RAT easily and faster.
+A Graphical User Interface app to communicate with Grudge-RAT easily and faster.